 Internal controls over financial reporting are internal controls that specifically aid in the processing of financial transactions.
 ICFR helps to reduce the number of errors in financial statements and to prevent or detect fraud within a company’s financial transactions.

-To help assure effective financial reporting, SOX requires large publicly traded firms to have an external audit of their ICFR every year; this is Section 404(b) of the law.
+To help ensure effective financial reporting, SOX requires large publicly traded firms to have an external audit of their ICFR every year; this is Section 404(b) of the law.
 Moreover, all publicly traded firms, regardless of size, must declare every year whether management believes ICFR is or isn’t effective; that is Section 404(a.)

-How do you implement SOX controls?
+How do you Implement SOX Controls?

 Implementing SOX controls in your organization can seem overwhelming, so it’s best to make a plan and execute it in stages.
 We recommend breaking the process down into stages like those we’ve indicated below.